 How To Stretch Your Piriformis & Why It’s Important For Dressage Riders

-It’s common for dressage riders to experience strain or tension in their piriformis muscle.
-Tightness in the piriformis muscle can cause and further pain elsewhere in the body.
+It’s common for dressage riders to experience strain or tension in their piriformis muscle, so in this article I am going to show you how to stretch piriformis and why it is an important area to focus on because tightness in the piriformis muscle can cause and further pain elsewhere in the body.

 The piriformis is a muscle located deep in the hip that runs in close proximity to the sciatic nerve.
 When the piriformis muscle becomes tight and/or inflamed, it can cause irritation of the sciatic nerve.
 This irritation leads to sciatica-like pain, tingling and numbness that run from the lower back, to the rear and sometimes down the leg and into the foot.